quarbby/Today-I-learnt/README.md

 From man page

 With --follow (-f), tail defaults to following the file descriptor, which means that even if a tail'ed file is renamed, tail will continue to track its end.
 This default behavior is not desirable when you really want to track the actual name of the file, not the file descriptor (e.g., log rotation).
 Use --follow=name in that case.
-That causes tail to track the named file in a way that accommodates renaming, removal and creation. whoa sorry for the big text i learnt something today!!!
+That causes tail to track the named file in a way that accommodates renaming, removal and creation.

 ### 26/7/16 - Tail -f a log file from a server
 `ssh user@serverIP sudo tail -f <FILE_NAME>`